nigel-lowry/i_ching/README.md

 This isn't a Web application, but to get running with Cucumber quickly you can use Docker:

 1. Install Docker for your platform
-1. Run `docker build -t i_ching .`
+2. Run `docker build -t i_ching .`
-1. Run `docker run --rm i_ching cucumber`
+3. Run `docker run --rm i_ching cucumber`
-1. After editing, run `docker build -t i_ching .` again before running Cucumber again
+4. After editing, run `docker build -t i_ching .` again before running Cucumber again

+## Running Cucumber with RubyMine IDE

+Follow the instructions at https://www.jetbrains.com/help/ruby/using-docker-as-a-remote-interpreter.html.

 ## Contributing to i_ching